uddiptarex/discord.py-self-newwejwej/docs/api.rst

     .. attribute:: massively_multiplayer

-        The SKU is a massively multiplayer game.
+        The SKU is a massively multiplayer online game.

+    .. attribute:: metroidvania

+        The SKU is a Metroidvania game.

+    .. attribute:: mmorpg

+        The SKU is a MMORPG.

+    .. attribute:: moba

+        The SKU is a MOBA.

-    .. attribute:: music
+    .. attribute:: music_rhythm

-        The SKU is a music game.
+        The SKU is a rhythm game.

+    .. attribute:: open_world

+        The SKU is an open-world game.

-    .. attribute:: party
+    .. attribute:: party_mini_game

         The SKU is a party game.